 We are taking an active role as a stakeholder in the modeling and planning processes in order to contribute to an effective and sustainable plan.
 We will ensure that the regional and state plans balance science with the needs of current and future users so we can make sound legislative decisions.

-The League is creating smart, equitable solutions that complement our growing economy and population, but also protect ecological value of our groundwater in the long-term.
+The League is creating smart, equitable solutions that complement our growing economy and population, but also protect ecological value of our groundwater in the long term.
 We will achieve this goal by working with agencies to provide transparency on how our water is used, strengthening groundwater regulations, and improving the water efficiency practices of all users.
-A clear, strong regulatory structure is a key component to comprehensive water conservation, as is abundant information on the current state of our groundwater.
+A clear, strong regulatory structure is a key component of comprehensive water conservation, as is abundant information on the current state of our groundwater.